 Always avoid discussing specifics of a situation through online reviews.
 Instead, guide them towards a one-on-one setting via direct message or a phone call so you can work through the situation personally.
 Then you can connect them to the right individual and work out the best course of action to resolve the issue.

 Here are some simple ways to do this:

 - “Mindy, our practice manager, tried but was unable to reach you by phone.
 She’s eager to connect with you and can be reached at (555) 123-4567.”

 - “If you have any further questions or concerns, please reach out to Barbara, our practice manager, at firstname.lastname@example.org.”

 Get a Second Opinion

-Interested in learning more about how you can use proactive tactics to help your clients succeed?
+Interested in learning more about how you can use proactive tactics to help improve client loyalty and increase revenue?
 Download our free e-book: The Customer Success Guide for Veterinary Practices!

 Check out more best practices for veterinary professionals